 Prolog: Revisiting the Automotive Timeline (Introduction)

-The story about Crown Coach Corporation is not just a story about any automotive company.
+The history of Crown Coach Corporation is not just a story about any automotive company.

 In the early 1900s, transportation and automotive companies were rare in Los Angeles.
-Crown Coach reveals a history of how the West became industrialized and, from many humble and turbulent beginnings, California emerged as one of the leading economies of the world.
+Crown Coach castes a history of how the West became industrialized and, from many humble and turbulent beginnings, California emerged as one of the leading economies of the world.
+Crown played a pivotal role in the early growth and development of Los Angeles.

 This web site is dedicated to the memory of my Papa (grandfather), M. M. (Murillo Martin) Brockway, nickname Brock; his wife Gertrude, sometimes called Cupie or Nana; their son, my father, Robert M. Brockway; and his devoted wife of 57 years, my mother, Merle.
 I am their eldest daughter.

-Please feel free to send me photos via email!
-If you want to be a regular contributor or have a large archive to share, I can give you full administration status here and at the Picasa photo album site.
+If you want to be a regular contributor or have a large archive to share, I can give you administration status here and at the Picasa photo album site.

-Currently, my father’s custom built home went on the market for the first time.
+Recently, March 2010, my father’s custom built home went on the market for the first time.
+It sold by August.
 Here is the write up.

 He designed this home for my mom.
 A Charles Wong, architect, did the final blueprints.
 It was completed in 1954.
 With a built-in Seeburg Select-O-Matic 200 jukebox, still in mint condition, and other period technological advances — such as whole house light control panel in kitchen and master bedroom, built in speakers throughout the house — it was considered cutting edge for its time – and rumored that the windows were from the same company that make Crown’s quality bus windows.